 Who was an eye witness to the events described in the book?
-Even more importantly, who saw these golden plates and witnessed its translation other than Smith’s claims?
-The Book of Mormon Introduction includes two statements, the first, called “the testimony of the three witnesses” with their names and the second, “the testimony of the eight witnesses” with their names- all claiming to have seen these golden plates.
+Even more importantly, who saw these golden plates and witnessed their translation other than Joseph Smith?
+The Book of Mormon Introduction includes two statements.
+The first is called “the testimony of the three witnesses” with their names, and the second, “the testimony of the eight witnesses” with their names – all claiming to have seen these golden plates.

-The problem is, these first three witnesses were later excommunicated by Mormons who accused them of lying, stealing, cheating and counterfeiting, defrauding and persecuting Mormons (An Address to All Believers in Christ, 27).
+The problem is, these first three witnesses were later excommunicated by Mormons who accused them of lying, stealing, cheating and counterfeiting, defrauding and persecuting Mormons (David Whitmer, An Address to All Believers in Christ, 1887, 27).
 We can’t accept their testimonies.
-All of the second 8 witnesses, with the exception of Joseph’s father and two brothers, later left the Mormon church too.
+All of the second 8 witnesses – with the exception of Joseph’s father and two brothers – later left the Mormon church too.
 Thus, their witnesses are not tenable either.

 The “Reformed Egyptian” language Smith claimed he translated the book from does not exist.
 Even when he managed to obtain an Egyptian manuscript which he translated as “the book of Abraham,” he translated the name of an Egyptian moon god 107 different ways in different places in the text, none correctly.
-This militates against his claims (Jerald and Sandra Tanner, Mormonism, Shadow or Reality? p 321).
+This militates against his claims (Jerald and Sandra Tanner, Mormonism, Shadow or Reality?
+Utah Lighthouse Ministry, 1963, p.
+321).

 (c) In Mosiah 21:28, the word there initially was “King Benjamin” but now it reads “King Mosiah.”
 How can these changing words be God’s inspired word?
 Truth does not change.
 A book inspired by God doesn’t need corrections, additions or subtraction.

-(d) The book of Mormon also makes historical blunders.
-It says prophet Lehi and his family found a large valley and a river that emptied into the Red Sea where they rested and were refreshed, when they were traveling from Jerusalem.
-There is no such valley in history and there was no river anywhere along the shore of the Red Sea (Gordon Fraser, What Does the Book of Mormon Teach?, 1964, 33).
+a) It says prophet Lehi and his family found a large valley and a river that emptied into the Red Sea where they rested and were refreshed, when they were traveling from Jerusalem.
+There is no such valley in history and there was no river anywhere along the shore of the Red Sea (Gordon Fraser, What Does the Book of Mormon Teach?, Moody, 1964, 33).

-(e) The book mentions weapons of warfare, including bows and arrows being used in the Americas around 400 AD.
-The problem is that bows and arrows were not in America until after 1000 AD.
+b) The book mentions weapons of warfare, including bows and arrows being used in the Americas around 400 A.D.
+The problem is that bows and arrows were not in America until after 1000 A.D.
 The archaeological blunders in the book are mind-boggling.